arunchavan89/CarND-Traffic-Sign-Classifier-Project/README.md

 cd CarND-Traffic-Sign-Classifier-Project
 jupyter notebook Traffic_Sign_Classifier.ipynb
 ```
 # **Traffic Sign Recognition**

 **Build a Traffic Sign Recognition Project**

+The goals / steps of this project are the following:
+* Load the data set (see below for links to the project data set)
+* Explore, summarize and visualize the data set
+* Design, train and test a model architecture
+* Use the model to make predictions on new images
+* Analyze the softmax probabilities of the new images
+* Summarize the results with a written report

 [//]: # (Image References)

 [image1]: ./examples/visualization.jpg "Visualization"